 The winning works will be linked here on the competition website to the journals / publications where they originated from.
-Special features on the winning journals / publications will also be published to showcase their history and contextualise their efforts in the literary arts, to be rolled out between the months of April and June 2018.
+Special features on the winning journals / publications will also be published to showcase their history and contextualise their efforts in the literary arts, to be rolled out within the third quarter of 2018.

 The Hawker Prize for Southeast Asian Poetry was only made possible due to the donations and grants that we receive as a charity and IPC.
 We would especially like to thank Rambutan Literary for contributing to our cash pool for the 2018 prize winners; Rambutan Literary prides itself on being an online literary and arts journal dedicated to showcasing work from mainland, maritime and diasporic Southeast Asia and to cultivating Southeast Asian writing and artistic communities.
 Do also consider supporting Sing Lit Station and our efforts to promote and encourage the development of literary arts!